Dafterfly/Pi-hole-info/how to use a pihole on a huawei b535 router.md

    ![ipv4 apn](https://github.com/Dafterfly/Pi-hole-info/assets/17124333/2dd9612f-abdb-440c-bb3a-92e3e73a2073)

-10. Fill in only the "Primary IPv4 DNS server" with the IP address of the rpi
+10. Fill in only the "Primary IPv4 DNS server" with the IP address of the Pi-hole

 11. Then click save